 Finally, there’s Extrovert Feeling types who are energetic.
-Like the empathetic types, they are also driven by people, but it’s interaction with others that really drives them.
+Like the empathetic types, they’re also driven by people, but it’s interaction with others that really drives them.
 It’s less about empathy for others, more about the positivity of influencing other people.

 These types get enthusiastic about decision-making.
 But that enthusiasm can lead to a lack of focus.
 They support bold innovative ideas.
 But, those ideas can often be impractical or irrelevant.
 They go for what’s new, rather than what’s right.

 The best way to deal with these types is to focus on the change.
 Extrovert Feelers love change.
-They get excited when you show them new opportunities.
+They get excited about new opportunities.
 Show them a shiny vision of the future and your marketing decision will get their enthusiastic support.

 How much influence do they have on the marketing decision?

-The next big question to understand how much influence each person on the committee has.
+The next big question to ask is how much influence each committee member has.

 Committee decisions don’t always work the same way.
 For example, the decision process might be :-